New Septic Tank Regulations Under The General Binding Rules

 For the full list of rules, see https://www.sepa.org.uk/regulations/water/small-scale-sewage-discharges/

-You must REGISTER your septic tank or package sewage treatment plant, in Wales.
+You must REGISTER your septic tank or package sewage treatment plant with Natural Resources Wales.
 It is a legal requirement.

 For small scale discharges, it is normally free, subject to circumstance.: